AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 There are two methods to authenticate a VPN client: `Okta API Token <https://docs.aviatrix.com/HowTos/HowTo_Setup_Okta_for_Aviatrix.html>`_ or an Aviatrix SAML client.

-This document shows you how to setup VPN authentication using an Aviatrix SAML client.
+This document shows you how to set up VPN authentication using an Aviatrix SAML client.

 The Aviatrix user VPN is one of the OpenVPN® based remote VPN solutions that provides a VPN client with SAML authentication capability.